Alejogb1/job-board/blog-data/what-causes-the-typeerror-in-cnn-model-training-regarding-layer-conv1d6.md

 id: "what-causes-the-typeerror-in-cnn-model-training-regarding-layer-conv1d6"
 ---

-Alright, let’s dive into this.
+, let’s dive into this.
 I’ve seen this particular TypeError – specifically the one cropping up with `conv1d_6` during cnn training – more times than I care to remember.
 It’s usually not a deep architectural flaw, but rather a sign of a mismatch between your data dimensions and what the convolutional layer is expecting.
 It almost always boils down to either an incorrect input shape or some unforeseen data preprocessing step altering the dimensions before they reach that layer.

 Typically, the `TypeError` in question appears when you’re passing data to the `conv1d_6` layer that doesn't conform to its expected input tensor structure.
 Let's get into the nitty-gritty details.
 In the context of a 1d convolutional layer, like `conv1d_6`, you're dealing with time series data, or potentially a sequence of features.
 The input for a `conv1d` layer generally requires a tensor with three dimensions: `(batch_size, timesteps/sequence_length, input_features)`.
 If you provide something else – say a 2D tensor, or a 3D tensor with dimensions that don't match what the `conv1d_6` layer was initialized for – you’ll run into that `TypeError`.